zanerock/cloudsite/site/docs/user-guides/website-development/build-semi-manually.md

 sidebar_position: 4
 description: A rundown on manually building websites.
 ---
-# Build Manually
+# Build Semi-Manually

 Building a website manually means creating the HTML+CSS+Javascript files that make up the site yourself, or having a web designer do it for you.
 Describing exactly how HTML+CSS+Javascript works is a big task and well beyond the scope of this document.
-Instead, we will here describe some basic approaches, what can be accomplished, and what to expect.
+Instead, we will here describe some basic approaches suitable for a layman.

 ## Use a template